How can I connect to my Amazon VPC?

 You can use an AWS managed VPN connection or a third-party VPN solution.
 Use a third-party solution if you require full access and management of the AWS side of the VPN connection.

-After creating your VPN connection, you can download the Internet Protocol Security (IPsec) VPN configuration from the Amazon VPC console to configure the firewall or device in your local network that connects to the VPN.
+After creating your connection, you can download the Internet Protocol Security (IPsec) VPN configuration from the VPC console.
+Use the IPsec VPN configuration to configure the firewall or device in your local network that connects to the VPN.

 An AWS Direct Connect (DX connection) links your internal network to a DX location over a standard 1-Gbps or 10-Gbps Ethernet fiber-optic cable.